Differential algebra: Open problems

 The Ritt problem asks is there an algorithm that determines if one prime differential ideal contains a second prime differential ideal when characteristic sets identify both ideals.

 The Kolchin catenary conjecture states given a $d>0$ dimensional irreducible differential algebraic variety $V$ and an arbitrary point $p \in V$, a long gap chain of irreducible differential algebraic subvarieties occurs from $p$ to V.

-The Jacobi bound conjecture concerns the upper bound for the order of an differential variety's irreducible component.
+The Jacobi bound conjecture concerns the upper bound for the order of a differential variety's irreducible component.
 The polynomial's orders determine a Jacobi number, and the conjecture is that the Jacobi number determines this bound.